kombos/mp-docs/megaPrize.md

 # MegaPrize

 MegaPrize is a special bonus prize that is offered apart from the prize winnings of the various game rounds.
-To become eligible for the MegaPrize, one of the Game Boards, at least once, without reverting the tokens.
+To become eligible for the MegaPrize, a player should have played any one of the Game Boards at least once, without reverting.
 Thus, if you have played any of the games in Multiprizer DApp even once, you are automatically eligible for MegaPrize consideration.

 The MegaPrize rounds are much longer in duration than the game rounds and can go on for a week or two.
 Once the MegaPrize round duration is finished, one of the participants is picked using the same popular ‘Provable Random’ we use for the game rounds.